Philadelphia 76ers vs Boston Celtics: Odds, Spread, and Total

 Philadelphia 76ers vs Boston Celtics Betting Trends

+- Boston has averaged a 32.67 margin in its three series victories.

-- Totals have gone under in eight of Philly's last nine contests.
+- The Celtics have covered 11 spreads in their last 15 contests.

 Philadelphia 76ers vs Boston Celtics Injury Reports